diandiaye/Institut-des-Algorithmes-du-S-n-gal/Tutorials_R/README.md

  - Step 4: the points in time where to calculate variables values
  - Step 5: numerically solving the SIR model

+# 3. Exercises

+- Writing a simulator
+- Comparing a model’s predictions with data

 Foobar is a Python library for dealing with word pluralization.